yihui/homebrew-cran-extra/README.md

     repos = 'https://macos.rbind.org'
   )
 })

+# then you will be able to install some binary packages, e.g.,
+install.packages(c('stringi', 'dplyr'))
 ```

 To see which packages are available, open the [packages](https://github.com/yihui/homebrew-r-packages/blob/master/packages) file in this repo, or use the function `available.packages()` in R: